Middle Level Teaching and Learning

 - Students admitted to NIU to pursue the B.S.Ed. degree in Middle Level Teaching and Learning enter directly into the major program.

-- Admission to teacher education and retention in this major requires a university GPA of 2.5.
+- This major requires a university GPA of 2.5.

 - Grades of C or better are required in specific major courses.

 The NIU College of Education embeds diverse, real-world learning opportunities in our programs, offering you valuable experiences you won't get anywhere else.

 - You'll have three field experiences prior to student teaching.
 These experiences provide opportunities to observe and interact with diverse groups of students.

 - If you choose to live in Stevenson Towers' T.E.A.C.H.
 House, home to students pursuing any area of teacher licensure, you'll interact with teacher licensure faculty as well as peers with similar professional aspirations.